okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 What is a JSON Web Token?
 A JWT is an open standard ([RFC 7519](https://tools.ietf.org/html/rfc7519)) for using JSON to transmit information between parties as digitally signed string tokens.
 They can be signed with the **HMAC** algorithm or using a public/private key pair using **RSA** or **ECDSA**.

 To say this another way: JWTs are a JSON token that is a URL-safe, compact, and self-contained string.
 Typically they carry information about a user's verified identity.
 They are generally encoded and encrypted.
-They're quickly becoming a de-facto standard for token implementations across the web.
+They're quickly becoming a de facto standard for token implementations across the web.
 URL-safe means that the token string can be used in a URL because all special characters have been encoded as simple alphanumeric characters.
 JWTs are also considered *opaque* because the string by itself provides no information without decoding or decryption.

 Tokens are often thought of as an authorization mechanism, but they can also be used as a way to securely store and transmit information between a web application and a server, much the same way that session IDs are used.